What Is an Auto Insurance Deductible?

 Here are a couple other things to consider when choosing your car insurance deductible:

 - How much of a deductible could you afford to pay?
 If you're in an accident, you may need to pay your full deductible, so it's important that it’s an amount you can afford.
 Consider starting an emergency fund to save up some money in case you have an accident that requires you to pay your deductible.
-Also, some insurance companies have minimum deductible requirements, so keep this in mind when you discuss your policy details with your insurance agent so you will know what to expect if you have a mishap with your vehicle.
+Also, some insurance companies have minimum deductible requirements, so keep this in mind when you discuss your policy details with your insurance agent so you'll know what to expect if you have a mishap with your vehicle.

 - How much is your car worth?
 The value of your vehicle may make a difference in what deductible makes sense for you.
 For the most part, the more expensive your vehicle, the more it costs to insure.
 That can translate into greater savings if you choose a high deductible.